TehTux/jh_captcha/Documentation/Introduction/Index.rst

 With this extension you can use reCAPTCHA v2.0 from Google in your own TYPO3 extensions as spam protection.
-Moreover, this extension can be easily used in powermail forms.
+Moreover, this extension can be easily used in powermail and formhandler forms.

 .. youtube:: https://www.youtube.com/watch?v=jwslDn3ImM0